 They are against the increased supply of crude oil worldwide, which would naturally reduce the price.

-We get things from Obama like, okay, we could drill tomorrow, but that's not going to raise or lower the price of gasoline.
+We get things from Obama like, okay, we can drill tomorrow, but that's not going to raise or lower the price of gasoline.

 This ought to disqualify him.

-If you know you're not going to get out for four or five years or seven if you go to graduate school, why even start?
+There's, why go to college if you know you're not going to get out for four or five years or seven if you go to graduate school?

 Why even grow up?